thegiftofgabes/fantasypunk-netlify/content/quickstart/_06-common-moves.md

 When you are **cautious**, choose the one Key that best reflects your intention:

-- respect, watch, learn;
+- observe, identify, heed;
 - disarm, dissuade, divert;
-- prepare, plan, position.
+- plan, maneuver, position.

 Describe how you pursue your intention through your words or deeds, then roll the dice.